 He received the title “University Professor” at Harvard, a distinction awarded to only 49 professors at the university in the 20th century.
 The graduating class of 2000 voted him best professor, and he has received honorable degrees from numerous universities.
 In 1978 he helped write the constitution for the Marshall Islands, and he later helped write the constitutions of the Czech Republic and South Africa.

-Laurence Tribe's First Amendment cases before the Supreme Court
+Tribe has argued First Amendment cases before Supreme Court

 He began litigating in 1978 and has been lead counsel in many U.S. Supreme Court cases.

 Of these, the First Amendment cases he has argued before the high court include: Johanns v.
 Livestock Marketing Association (2005), United States v.
 United Foods Inc. (2001), Timmons v.
 Twin Cities Area New Party (1997), Rust v.
 Sullivan (1991), Sable Communications of California v.
 Federal Communications Commission (1989), Larkin v.
 Grendel’s Den, Inc. (1982), Heffron v.
 International Society for Krishna Consciousness (1981), and Richmond Newspapers, Inc. v.
 Virginia (1980).